 Time Limits

-Full-time students, funded by the University, are typically funded for 4 years and in some cases a maximum of 5 years.
-All students, irrespective of funding, must complete their doctoral degrees within 10 years of joining the program.
+Full-time students, funded by the University, are typically funded for 4 years.
+All students, irrespective of funding, must complete their doctoral degrees within the maximum time limit stipulated by the graduate college.

 4.6.
 Candidacy - Post Proposal Defense